How to Perform Competitive Analysis

 Email marketing

-• MailCharts: aggregates emails and provides insight into frequency of email sends, subject line tactics, and more.
+- MailCharts: aggregates emails and provides insight into the frequency of email sends subject line tactics, and more.

 Content marketing performance

-• BuzzSumo: helps you see the top-performing content for topics and for specific competitors, as well as total social shares.
+- BuzzSumo: helps you see the top-performing content for topics, specific competitors, and total social shares.

 Using these resources, start gathering data and dropping it into your competitive analysis spreadsheet so your findings are all stored in a single, organized space.

-Competitor analysis is helpful for your business because competitor companies are trying to do the same things you are, so they’ll probably use similar marketing techniques and strategies as yours.
+Competitor analysis is helpful for your business because competitor companies are trying to do the same things you are, so they’ll probably use marketing techniques and strategies similar to yours.

-It’s important that you know what competitor companies are doing so you can stay on top of their game.
+It’s important to know what competitor companies are doing so you can stay ahead of your game.

-You should always keep an eye on competitor activity in order to assess competitor performance against industry averages which will allow you to compare how your own business stacks up against competitor businesses, identify new opportunities for your business and gain insight into competitor company intentions.
+You should always monitor competitor activity to assess performance against industry averages.
+This will allow you to compare how your business stacks up against competitor businesses, identify new opportunities for your business and gain insight into competitor company intentions.

-Now that you’re aware of competitor analysis, why not try using online competitor analysis tools?
+Now that you know competitor analysis, why not try online competitor analysis tools?

-They’re free and they make competitor research easy by providing varying types of reports based on different pieces of data you input.
+They’re free, and they make competitor research easy by providing various types of reports based on the data you input.

-Competitor analysis is a good way to see how competitor companies are doing in comparison to your own business, and competitor analysis templates make competitor research easier.
+Competitor analysis is a good way to see how your competitors’ companies are doing in comparison to your own business, and competitor analysis templates make competitor research easier.